 For dates of injury after 12/31/12, the amount of the voucher is set at $6000.00 and is provided at the time the employee reaches maximum medical improvement.

-Death Benefit payments are made to surviving total and partial dependents of the deceased.
-The benefit is paid out in installments at the decedent's TD rate, until the total benefit is paid or a minor child turns 18-years old (Labor Code, Section 4700).
-Additionally, the employer is responsible for providing reasonable burial expenses not to exceed $5,000 (Labor Code, Section 4701).
+Death benefit payments are made to surviving total and partial dependents of the deceased.
+The benefit is paid out in installments at the decedent's TD rate, until the total benefit is paid (Labor Code section 4702).
+Additionally, the employer is responsible for providing reasonable burial expenses not to exceed $10,000 (Labor Code section 4701).

 You can obtain the Workers' Compensation Claim Form(DWC 1) & Notice of Potential Eligibility (e3301) through State Fund's website: State Contract Forms

-This pamphlet provides workers' compensation information to new employees, answers frequently asked questions regarding workers' compensation, and has an attached Employee's Predesignation of Personal Physician Form.
+This pamphlet provides workers' compensation information to new employees, answers frequently asked questions regarding workers' compensation, and has an enclosed Employee's Predesignation of Personal Physician Form.
 Employees must be given the opportunity to predesignate their treating physician or medical group within 30 days of hire.
-You can obtain the Guide to Workers' Compensation for New State of California Employees (e13546) through State Fund's Web site: State Contract Forms
+You can obtain the Guide to Workers' Compensation for New State of California Employees (e13546) through State Fund's Web site:

 This form must be promptly completed by the employer when an injured employee requires medical treatment beyond first aid or has lost time beyond the date of injury or files a claim for a work-related injury or illness.
 The completed 3067 must be received by State Fund within five calendar days of the employer's knowledge that an injury or illness has occurred.
-You can obtain the Employer's Report of Occupational Injury or Illness (e3067s) through State Fund's Web site: State Contract Forms
+You can obtain the Employer's Report of Occupational Injury or Illness (e3067) through State Fund's Web site:

 The preferred method of completing and submitting the Employer's First Report of Occupational Injury or Illness is electronically via State Fund Online (SFO).
 For access to SFO, contact your RTWC.

-This form states the dates and hours State Fund has verified as disability periods related to an employee's injury or illness.
+This form notifies the department of the dates and hours of disability periods related to an employee's injury or illness.
 Without the State Fund 3290 the Personnel Office is unable to request and release the IDL benefit.